 When can I apply for a parenting Order?

-The process of family dispute resolution allows you and your ex-partner to negotiate a careful arrangement for your children following separation.
-Your child custody rights is therefore very important.
+Undertaking the process of FDR allows you and your ex-partner to negotiate a careful arrangement for your children after separation.
+Therefore, your child custody rights are immensely important.

 How can I document an arrangement for my children?